d-bl/GroundForge-help/docs/color-rules.md

 because of its color-blind friendly properties.

 The pair diagrams based on thread diagrams still apply a [variation](Color-Code) of the Belgian color-code with buggy numbers of twist marks.

+Not having twists between stitches encoded in the colors of the stitches, makes the diagrams agnostic to the open (start with twist) and close (end with twist) method.